-This sport and fitness course prepares you to work in the leisure industry.
-It also provides the knowledge required to progress onto Access to; HN Fitness, Health and Exercise and HNC Fitness, Health and Exercise.
-(Anniesland Campus) or Access to Sports Coaching and HND Coaching and Developing Sport (Cardonald Campus) and HND Coaching and Developing Sport (Langside Campus)
+NQ Sport and Fitness Activities (Level 6) prepares you to work in the leisure industry.
+It also provides the knowledge required to progress onto HND Coaching and Developing Sport or HND Fitness, Health and Exercise.

 You must be physically fit to undertake the practical elements of the course.

 Whilst at college a PVG will be applied for to undertake any coaching placements/work experience which may be included in the course.

 The course consists of Level 6 units, which cover a range of practical and theoretical sports and fitness related subjects.
 Units may include:

 - Human Physiology

 - Circuit Training, Fixed Weights

 A programme of team building and leadership skills is undertaken along with a focus on gaining National Governing Body Awards where applicable, including Sports Hall Athletics, Intro to Badminton Coaching, SFA Coaching Certificate at 1.1 and 1.2.